CodeWringer/ambersteel/documents/en/cultures/human/cobresian.md

 Another great passion of theirs is good food and drink, with a particular love for expensive and exotic tastes.

 Nothing about Cobresians is subtle - they're loud, their clothes vibrant and their buildings covered in graceful ornaments.
-They enjoy being noticed and they love being complimented.
+They yearn for being noticed and complimented - be it for their fashion sense, wealth, fame or anything else.

 ## TOC <!-- omit in TOC -->
 - [Cobresian](#cobresian)